-In this paper, we select 37 major global assets and construct complex networks based on the correlations between their prices.
-For problem (i), taking the London gold spot as a predicted target, we use first and last several central nodes as the influential factors to explore the effects of the factors' centrality on the prediction.
+In this paper, we select 37 major global assets including London gold spot and its related assets.
+We construct complex networks based on the correlations between their prices.
+For problem (i), we take the London gold spot as a predicted target.
+We use the first and last several central nodes as the factors to explore the effects of the factors' centrality on the prediction.
 We employ a hybrid random forest algorithm based on time-varying filtering-based empirical mode decomposition (TVF-EMD-RF) to predict asset prices.
-By comparing the forecasting results of the three sets of first/last 6, 8, and 10 central nodes as factors, we find that all level accuracies using the last several central nodes are better than those using the first several central nodes.
-In particular, directional accuracies using the last several nodes as influential factors are generally 4\%-6\% higher than those using the first central nodes.
-Therefore, we conclude that factors with low centrality have better forecasting ability than those with high centrality.
+By comparing the forecasting results of the three sets of the first/last 6, 8, and 10 central nodes as factors, we find that all level accuracies using the last several central nodes are better than those using the first several central nodes.
+In particular, directional accuracies using the last several nodes as factors are, on average, over 4\% higher than those using the first central nodes.
+Therefore, we conclude that factors with low centrality generally have better forecasting ability than those with high centrality.
 To provide a reasonable interpretation for the counterintuitive phenomenon, further empirical research employing information theory reveals that factors with low centrality have more useful information and less noise for the forecast asset price.
-For problem (ii), we select the assets with the most occurrences in the first and last 5 central nodes as the forecast nodes to analyze the impact of the forecast nodes' centrality on the prediction.
-When we forecast an asset price, we extract the first 10 principal components of the remaining 36 nodes as the influential factors.
-With the help of TVF-EMD-RF, we find that the least systemically important nodes can be forecast more accurately than the most systemically important nodes in terms of direction.
-The directional accuracies of the former are approximately 6\%-8\% higher than those of the latter.
-Using information theory again, we find that the former have higher \textit{information rates}.
+For problem (ii), we select the assets with the most occurrences in the first and last 5 central nodes, respectively, as the forecast nodes to analyze the impact of the forecast nodes' centrality on the prediction.
+When we forecast an asset price, we extract the top 10 principal components of the remaining 36 nodes as the factors.
+With the help of TVF-EMD-RF, we find that the LSINs can be forecast more accurately than the MSINs in terms of direction.
+The directional accuracies of the former are approximately 5\% higher than those of the latter.
+Using information theory again, we find that the former have higher information rates.
 This may provide a reasonable explanation for the finding.
 Finally, we use an alternative deep learning algorithm, TVF-EMD-DELM, to verify the robustness of our main conclusions.